PhD Thesis

 In the event that PhD theses are subject to confidentiality clauses, all proposed board members must sign a statement binding them to non-disclosure of the content.

 No more than two members from the same higher education institution or organization shall be eligible to sit on a thesis examination board (Universidad Politécnica de Madrid, Instituto IMDEA Software, CSIC and Inria Sophia Antipolis – Méditerranée are considered as the same institution).
-A member that meets any of the criteria for abstention established in article 28 of Act 30/1992 shall not be eligible to sit on a board.
+Student's supervisors or tutor cannot belong to the examination board.
+A member that meets any of the criteria for abstention established in article 23 of Act 40/2015 shall not be eligible to sit on a board.

 Depositing PhD theses